If you're interested in healthy eating, salads are no longer a side dish.

-Salads are no longer just a side dish.
-They can be as hearty as they are healthy, and with the right ingredients, perfect for any time of the year.
+Salads can be as hearty as they are healthy, and with the right ingredients, perfect for healthy eating any time of the year.
 Even better, they can make use of wonderful leftovers, such as all that goodness waiting to be used after a roast dinner.
-Try this Roast vegetable and chicken rice salad for a fabulously filling and healthy lunch or dinner, or both!
+Try this easy roast vegetable and chicken rice salad recipe for a fabulously filling and healthy lunch or dinner, or both!

 - 2 chicken breasts, skin on

 - 100g sweet potato

 - 1 medium zucchini